Life, Menopause, Migraine

 “The one thing no one will tell you is that these feelings and this behavior will last ten years.
 That is a decade of your life.
 Ask your doctor if this is true and she will deny it.” – Mary Ruefle

-During my most recent visit to my gynecologist, I looked her dead in the eyes and told her, “you’re not doing any woman any favors by downplaying menopause.
+At my most recent gynecologist visit, I stared her down and said, “You’re not doing any woman any favors by downplaying menopause.”

-And share Mary’s piece with every woman you know who is struggling with menopause and beyond.
-Hell, share this piece with every woman you know who is struggling with menopause and beyond.
+And please, share Mary’s piece with every woman you know who’s struggling with menopause—and beyond.

 pregnancy, childbirth, motherhood, mom, mommy, teenagers, children

-With my beautiful little humans circa 2015, when it all began
+Circa 2015, with my beautiful little humans — when it all began.

 37 thoughts on “Understood”